gopangea/sdk-raas-ios/README.md

 ```
 Pangea.sharedInstance.updateSessionToken("newToken");
 ```
-4. Notify the beacon on each relevant HTTP request from the app:
+4. Notify to pangea on each relevant HTTP request from the app:
 ```
 Pangea.sharedInstance.logRequest("https://<request URL>");
 ```